izzymsft/PatientResources/INSTALLATION.md

 ### Step 4 - Retrieve the Connection Details for the Event Hub Namespace.

-This is needed for the .NET CORE Code that generates sample events into EventHubs
+This is needed for the .NET CORE Code that generates sample events into EventHubs as well as the connection to EventHub from Stream Analytics.

 ```shell
 az eventhubs namespace authorization-rule keys list --name RootManageSharedAccessKey --resource-group patientsymphony --namespace-name patientevents03
 ```

 ### Step 5 - Set up the Stream Analytics Job

+You will need to sharedAccessPolicyKey from your EventHubs resources for the deployment parameters file

 The JSON Schema for this ARM Template is available here: